Plain English Breakdown

 HOAs Must Have Fidelity Bonds

-This law requires homeowners' associations (HOAs) to get fidelity bonds that protect against theft or dishonesty by HOA members and employees.
+This law requires homeowners' associations (HOAs) to get fidelity bonds that protect against theft or dishonesty by officers, directors, employees, and managing agents.

 What This Bill Does